objetos/q_p5fx/visit_quadrille/_index.md

 draft: false
 ---

 This chapter introduces techniques for iterating over `quadrille` cells to execute a specified `fx` function on each cell.
-The `visitQuadrille` function offers a concise, less error-prone approach that aligns well with functional programming principles.
+The `visitQuadrille` function provides a concise, less error-prone approach that aligns well with functional programming principles.

 ## Manual Iteration Using Nested Loops

-The first and most familiar way to iterate over a `quadrille` is with standard `for` loops.
+The first and most familiar way to iterate over a `quadrille` is with standard `for` loops:

 ```js
 for (let row = 0; row < quadrille.height; row++) {